-When we talk about self-care, people often assume we're suggesting something time consuming or expensive.
+When we talk about self-care and wellbeing, people often assume we're suggesting something time consuming or expensive.
 That couldn't be further from the truth!
 Whether you do yoga in the morning, drink a cup of your favourite tea, take a walk along the beach, make time to speak with a friend, or engage in a rewarding hobby, self-care can be a beautifully simple part of your daily routine.

 It's Important to Know when to Call it a Day

 In this age of smart phones and tablets, even if we leave the office at our regular time, work Checking and responding to email late at night (or even just after dinner) extends your workday into your downtime.
 If you can avoid taking work home with you, do so.
 And don’t stay late at the office unless it’s a true emergency.
 When work bleeds into all other aspects of our lives, we can quickly become burned out or overly stressed.
 While there will always be occasions where work has to intrude on non-work time, making a practice of ending your workday at a regular time can help you avoid overload and burnout.